speelbreaker/llm-brain/replit.md

 # Options Trading Agent - Deribit Testnet

 ## Overview
 This project is a modular Python framework for automated BTC/ETH covered call trading on the Deribit testnet.
-It functions as a research and experimentation system for testing trading strategies, generating training data, and analyzing performance via a web dashboard and backtesting suite.
+It serves as a research and experimentation system for developing and testing trading strategies, generating training data, and analyzing performance via a web dashboard and backtesting suite.
 The system supports both rule-based and LLM-powered decision-making, with a focus on exploration-based learning and ambitions for eventual mainnet deployment.

 ## User Preferences
 - Python 3.11